Instead of the traditional feta cheese, this vegan spanakopita recipe uses tofu (marinated with lemon juice, miso, and mustard).

 What’s In This Vegan Spanakopita

-Marinate the Tofu: In a large bowl, whisk together lemon juice, miso, and mustard.
+In a large bowl, whisk together lemon juice, miso, and mustard.
 Using your fingers, crumble pressed tofu into small bits and add to the marinade.
-Stir to coat and set aside.
+Stir to coat and set aside to infuse.

 Add the filling and cover with a sheet of phyllo; press with your hands to pack it down.
 Brush the phyllo with oil and repeat with 4 more sheets, brushing with oil between each layer as before.
 Finally, brush the last sheet with oil and sprinkle with sesame seeds (optional).

-- Choose the right tofu: All tofu brands are slightly different, but generally speaking, “firm” or “medium firm” tofu is best.
-“Extra firm” is too dry, while softer tofus are too watery for spanakopita.
+- Choose the right tofu: All tofu brands are slightly different, but generally speaking, “firm” or “medium firm” tofu is best here.
+“Extra firm” is too dry, while softer tofus are too watery for filo pie.

 - Thaw your phyllo: Phyllo (or filo) dough is sold frozen.
 To thaw, move it from the freezer to the fridge up to ~12 hours before cooking – or thaw at room temp for 1 to 3 hours.
 If you don’t use up the entire package, wrap up the remaining dough and re-freeze.